Introduction – A Quick History Lesson

 But Here’s The Thing…

-The question is, will it take 1-2 years or 5-10 years for the capitalism ecosystem that IT has built as a MIS Cost Center to shift to Knowledge solutions.
+The question is, will it take 1-2 years or 5-10 years for the capitalist ecosystem that IT has built as a MIS Cost Center to shift to Knowledge solutions?
 If MIS can solve the security and network bottlenecks, then the shift will happen sooner.
-Due to US geographic size, the US broadband network build-out is way behind other countries.
+Due to the US geographic size, the US broadband network build-out is way behind other countries.
 If Wireless 5G can speed that up, we could gain some talent back on the knowledge side.
-And if security can adopt a self-healing and impact reducing approach instead of risk avoidance and contingency approach with expensive standards, then it is possible the impact of security could go down (currently the cost of being hacked is still too expensive).
+If security can adopt a self-healing and impact-reducing approach instead of a risk avoidance and contingency approach with expensive standards, then the security impact could decrease(currently the cost of being hacked is still too expensive).

 Security is the biggest risk though.
 It continues to be, every time IT has a new efficiency advancement.
-For example, cloud brought ants, quantum computing brings thread to easy 128-bit cracking, internet has brought anonymity and easy social engineering.
+For example, the cloud brought ants, quantum computing brings the thread to easy 128-bit cracking, and the internet has brought anonymity and easy social engineering.
 Sure, knowledge solutions will be an awesome new wave.
 However, it will bring a greater threat because of how the baddies use it.
 Just like how more cars means more congestion.

 However…

 The railroad/train industry increased safety greatly through its integration of sensors throughout its network.
 So much so, that areas without it are seen as barbarically outdated.
 Transportation has a chance to lead the way in domesticating knowledge solutions with intelligent transportation solutions.
-These solutions address hundreds of applications to help congestion, safety, adjusting speed zones, car-to-car communications, environment, increase transit services efficiencies and cost/passenger, collision avoidance, asset management, emergency response, weather road network response.
+These solutions address hundreds of applications to help with congestion, safety, adjusting speed zones, car-to-car communications, environment, increasing transit services efficiencies and cost/passenger, collision avoidance, asset management, emergency response, and weather road network response.

 A Return to Knowledge Solutions

 Watson winning Jeopardy was a great proof of concept.
 It was also a coming out announcement that early phases of knowledge solutions are scaling.
 How long until we can stabilize will depend on our capability to shift our time, investment, and foresight.
-This helps us understand what data we got, can exploit, can get more of, can get better quality.
+This helps us understand what data we have, can exploit, can get more of, and can get better quality.
 Then use the technologies frameworks coming out to our advantage – and hopefully well before the baddies.